About Greek Life at Vanderbilt

 Like any opportunity for involvement in college, there is a financial commitment associated with a joining or sorority.
 The costs go toward the Inter/National fees, chapter operating expenses, and social functions.
 Financial obligations differ among individual chapters.
 New member can expect to pay higher dues their first semester than in subsequent ones.

 Additional costs throughout the semester will go toward chapter meal plans, pictures, gifts, t-shirts, etc. There are payment plans available for students, as well as scholarships within the individual chapters.
-While your son or daughter is participating in the recruitment/intake process, make sure that he or she asks about the financial obligations of membership.
+While your student is participating in the recruitment/intake process, make sure that your student asks about the financial obligations of membership.

 Is hazing a part of the Greek culture at Vanderbilt?